Brainstorming Meeting Agenda Template

 “Converging can be accomplished by asking participants to put a checkmark or star by their favourite three to five ideas, depending on how many “top picks” you want to end with and how many people are in the room.” – BDC.

-After the ideas are evaluated through a vote, you and your team will have a better understanding of how to proceed and achieve your end goal.
+After the ideas are evaluated through a vote, you and your team will better understand how to proceed and achieve your end goal.

 Next Steps